Walt Houston

-Loren Walter Houston (born October 26, 1932) is an American former professional football player who was a guard for the Washington Redskins of the National Football League (NFL).
+Loren Walter Houston (October 26, 1932-January 24, 2024) is an American former professional football player who was a guard for the Washington Redskins of the National Football League (NFL).
 He graduated from Massillon Washington High School after twice being on Ohio-state championship teams.
 His senior-year team in 1950, quarterbacked by classmate Don James, was rated the No. 1 high school team in the United States.
 Houston went on to play college football for the Miami Hurricanes and Purdue Boilermakers.
-He was selected in 26th round of the 1955 NFL draft.
+He was selected 303rd overall in the 26th round of the 1955 NFL draft.